edezhic/prest/WHATS_NEXT.md

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:

++ For admin metrics - send upds over SSE, optimize perf & looks.
+Use [Chart.js](https://www.chartjs.org/) or smth alike

++ logs + metrics into db with 0x0(shared/localhost) owner?

++ DB and rest spawned in different processes and DB restarted only on migrations?
+How long DB restart takes with gigs of data?

++ indexes in dbs

 + how distributed scan might work?
 Need to keep all owners in the contact book which shared access?
 Mapping from any storage field type to CryptoAddress.
 Needs to implement smthlike `IntoOwnerAddress` like `IntoSqlKey`?
 + each `User` must have some kind of address?
 Roles/permissions for send/sync per table/row based on address/id/pk?
 + solana's programmatic delegation to programmatic addresses is kinda nice